artursniegowski/Python_Flask_Projects/12_Blog_website_with_Users_part_IV/README.md

 - multi-page website with an interactive navigation bar.</br>
 - fully mobile responsive with an adaptive navigation bar.</br>
 -  a fully functional contact form (POST request-Flask) that will send an email form to the specified email receiver. </br>
+- customised error handling-403-page Forbidden.</br>
 - customised error handling-404-page not found.</br>
-- customized error handling-404-Unauthorized.</br>